Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 ### Implement Search Ads integration

-To enable your app for Search Ad attribution, you will need to [add the iAd framework](https://developer.apple.com/documentation/iad/setting_up_apple_search_ads_attribution#overview) (in addition to the Mobile Services extension) to your app.
+To enable your app for Search Ad attribution, you will need to [add the iAd framework](https://developer.apple.com/documentation/iad/setting_up_apple_search_ads_attribution#overview), in addition to the Mobile Services extension to your app.

 ### Reporting on Search Ads Attribution